testifysec/witness-website/content/en/docs/Attestors/environment.md

 title: "Environment"
 linkTitle: "Environment"
 date: 2022-05-01
-description: Collect information about the environment
+description: "Collect information about the environment"
 ---

 The Environment Attestor records the OS, hostname, username, and all environment variables set